HPD Open Standard

 - Updated Glossary

 HPDs that were created with version 2.0 will remain valid through their existing expiry dates.
-Manufacturers will, at their option, be able to update an existing HPD 2.0 to the 2.1 revision using the HPD Builder tool.
-The HPD Builder for version 2.1 is planned for release in June.
+Manufacturers will, at their option, be able to update a published HPD 2.0 to the 2.1 revision, using the HPD Builder tool.
+The HPD Builder for version 2.1 is planned for release in July.
 Registered users of the HPD Builder will receive a separate communication with information specific to HPD Builder 2.1.
-Information regarding availability of the HPD Builder 2.1 is also available on the HPDC website.
+Information regarding availability of the HPD Builder 2.1 is also available on the HPD Builder Page of this website.

 License for use